 Of course, in your organization, you might expect people to work more than eight hours a day, in which case you might get that productive rate up (although it has been argued by productivity experts that the extra hours don’t necessarily translate directly to productivity).
 If you push harder, you must always weigh the cost against your human capital.
 With an agency, creating a system to confront that challenge becomes your partner’s responsibility, clearing the way for you and your account team to focus on the goals and the metrics that link directly to the heart of your business.

 For those in the position of weighing the impact of hiring for a specialized individual or bringing in a new agency, the key factor may be the fact that you’re fundamentally exploring a new area of your marketing.
 Perhaps it’s paid digital advertising, email marketing, running an affiliate program, or hiring a specialized web developer.
-Either way, those hires likely represent a new channel for sales, or a new facet of your team’s workflow that needs to be developed.
+Either way, those hires likely represent a new channel for sales or a new facet of your team’s workflow that needs to be developed.

 For agencies, integrating a new channel into an organization’s sales funnel is a way of life.
-A strong partner will have done this countless times, and will know what questions to ask and processes to put in place to measure success.
+A strong partner will have done this countless times and will know what questions to ask and processes to put in place to measure success.

-Hiring internally, you’re not only building out an in-house competency that wasn’t present before, you’re introducing a new resource into your business system.
+Hiring internally, you’re not only building out an in-house competency that wasn’t present before, but you’re also introducing a new resource into your business system.
 An individual will need to be sensitive to internal politics, create relationships with various departments, and scope out their role in the workflow as they settle in.

 The most painful part of this process is almost never the subject matter itself.
 Either way you’ll hope to end up with a resource that excels at one specific business function, but what you might not anticipate is the process that an agency has refined over and over again to cover all the bases, from on-boarding to measurement and reporting, that an internal hire might have to scope that out from scratch.

 Digital marketing is one of the most rapidly changing landscapes.
-People in the industry need to read blog posts, attend webinars and conferences, are active on social networks and fundamentally immerse themselves in an environment of constant learning.
+People in the industry need to read blog posts, attend webinars and conferences, are active on social networks, and fundamentally immerse themselves in an environment of constant learning.
 In our organization, we bring in outside experts to provide lunch-and-learns and regularly send people to industry conferences.
-Many of those conferences have a price tag of two to three thousand dollars and require air fare, hotels and meals.
+Many of those conferences have a price tag of two to three thousand dollars and require airfare, hotels, and meals.
 Add to that all the time that each staff member isn’t billing to a client while at a conference.

 If you’re going to hire internally consider that, for a specialized discipline, that new hire might be the only person on your team versed in that subject matter.
 The digital marketing community is an integral part of our company, as is the community of experts we employ across the wide range of clients we work with.
 The notion of 1 + 1 = 3 is such that the communal knowledge amplifies the ability of each individual.
 Their value is more than that which they possess individually; it’s their value, and the value brought by their proximity to other experts in a culture of sharing and growth, that we bring to our clients.

 Since agencies frequently work across many different verticals, they often bring new ideas and innovation to the table that otherwise might be lacking from a single source, no matter how skilled.
-It’s not impossible to enhance a single person’s pool of resources, and to enable their ongoing growth, but you should plan to commit real resources to this each month.
+It’s not impossible to enhance a single person’s pool of resources and to enable their ongoing growth, but you should plan to commit real resources to this each month.

-One of the critical process-oriented parts of our work at DragonSearch is to be held accountable to metrics that we collaboratively set with our clients.
+One of the critical process-oriented parts of our work at Dragon360 is to be held accountable to metrics that we collaboratively set with our clients.
 Ultimately, this comes down to the notion of solving business problems with marketing (rather than simply solving marketing problems).
 Our strategies are predicated on having a good understanding of the business situation before putting any tactics into place.

 If you were to ask yourself “who is the best email marketer in the world,” the process may have already gone awry.
 You’re at a stage where change is necessary for your business to grow.
 Once you put a job listing out for an email marketer, you’ve already stated that the change you want for your business is to include email marketing.
-At that point the decision has already been made that email marketing is directly related to the health of the business.
+At that point, the decision has already been made that email marketing is directly related to the health of the business.

 I would hazard a guess that email marketing isn’t the change you want in your business.
 Nine out of ten times the change clients are looking for is more revenue.
-This typically means more sales and, in turn, more leads, more traffic, and thus more engagement in search engines, display placements, social media feeds and on and on.
+This typically means more sales and, in turn, more leads, more traffic, and thus more engagement in search engines, display placements, social media feed, and on and on.

 The important distinction is the stage that we insert ourselves in the conversation is the stage most closely related to the health of the business: more revenue.
 Then we begin to ask questions about what levers can be pushed to make that happen.
 Increasing the number of sales will open an entire playbook of strategies and tactics to solve the revenue problem (or opportunity if you prefer the rosy lens).
 Maybe the play is increasing the average order value – that would mean becoming more targeted, rather than simply increasing the breadth of potential customers reached.
 The point here is that once you have reached the decision that a specific role should be hired, the relationship of this role to the business success has already been assumed.